jeffrey-clark/stitching-services/README.md

 # Stitching Services

-This repository contains code to simplicy and scale the stitiching process for the Aerial History Project.
+This repository contains code to simplify and scale the stitiching process for the Aerial History Project.